MicroG: LineageOS for MicroG

 In 2017, microG released "LineageOS for microG", a fork of LineageOS – a free and open-source Android-based operating system – that includes both MicroG and the F-Droid app store as pre-installed software.
 LineageOS for MicroG was created after LineageOS developers declined to integrate MicroG into LineageOS; the developers cited MicroG's need to spoof code signatures as a security concern.
 To enable MicroG's functionality, LineageOS for MicroG includes limited support for signature spoofing.

 MicroG developers claim that older smartphones consume less battery power using LineageOS for MicroG compared to operating systems that use Google Play Services.
-LineageOS for MicroG supported 39 device models in 2017, and as of 2025 states that it aims to make regular builds ROM builds for all devices supported officially by LineageOS.
+LineageOS for MicroG supported 39 device models in 2017, and as of 2025 states that it aims to make regular ROM builds for all devices supported officially by LineageOS.
 Devices receive newer versions of LineageOS for MicroG through over-the-air updates.

 Adoption

 For a 2018 paper on Android app privacy, security researchers from Nagoya University used MicroG to bypass Google's SafetyNet security mechanism on an Android Marshmallow emulator.
 The researchers altered Android's package manager and implemented signature spoofing to enable MicroG on the emulator.